Loading ...

 the monastic settlement to be disbandedcausedthe monastic settlement to be disbanded

-the demise of the Abbey of St Marycausedthe demise of the Abbey of St Mary
+in the destruction of the nunnery of St Gilesresultedin the destruction of the nunnery of St Giles

 Blob